ValerieOSD/WarThunderRPC/README.md

 Your status might show up as "test drive" or that you are flying a "DUMMY_PLANE" during the first few seconds of a match, this is as far as I know unavoidable for now, but it should fix itself once you load in. :)

+## How to Install

+ 1. Go to "Releases" tab and download the latest version's .ZIP file
+ 2. Unzip the file
+ 3. Run the application whilst War Thunder is open

 ## Development

 I'm working on this myself, as an amateur in Python, please feel free to contribute and reach out to me if you have any suggestions, feedback or ideas!